 4. Recrystallization annealing is applied before _____

 d) full annealing

 Explanation: This type of annealing is applied either before cold working or as an intermediate operation to remove strain hardening between multistep cold working operations.
 In certain case, recrystallization annealing may also be applied as final heat treatment.

 d) decreases strength

-Explanation: Recrystallization annealing relieves the internal stresses in the cold worked steels and weldments, and improves the ductility and softness of the steel.
-Refinement in grain size is also possible by the control of degree of cold work prior to annealing or by control of annealing temperature and time.
+Explanation: Recrystallization annealing relieves the internal stresses in the cold worked steels and weldments and improves the ductility and softness of the steel.
+Refinement in grain size is also possible by the control of the degree of cold work prior to annealing or by control of annealing temperature and time.

 6. In stress relief annealing, steel is heated to a temperature between ______

 b) 300⁰C to 325⁰C

 c) 385⁰C to 440⁰C

 Explanation: Stress relief annealing process consists of three steps.
 In the first step, the cold worked steel is heated to a temperature between 500⁰C to 550⁰C i.e., below recrystallization temperature.
 The second step involves holding the steel component at this temperature for1-2 hours.
 The final step is to cool the steel component to room temperature in air.